-The pediatrician or family practice provider is likely to reschedule the patient/family to do a more in depth assessment.
-If milestone are validated as being missed, a referral to developmental pediatrics, child psychiatry, child psychology, and other rehabilitative services would be likely.
+As mentioned above, the pediatrician or family practice provider is likely to reschedule the patient/family to do a more in-depth assessment with a specialty provider such as a referral to developmental pediatrics, child psychiatry, child psychology and other rehabilitative services.
+As of July 1, 2015, children diagnosed with Autism or related conditions will also be referred to EIDBI services and receive a Comprehensive Multidisciplinary Evaluation (CMDE) for assessment of additional services.